Academic Satisfactory Progress

 Registration Abuse

-If your account is locked out for excessive use, you must wait until the registration system removes the lockout (within 24 hours).
-The Office of the Registrar is unable to override a locked account.
+A student whose account is locked out for excessive use must wait until the registration system removes the lockout – within 24 hours.
+Please note that the repeated clicking of the ‘Update Schedule’ button results in requests being sent to the registration system and can result in a user being locked out.
+The Office of the University Registrar is unable to override a locked account.

 System Abuse